-- (a) Form.
-Pleadings, motions, briefs, and other papers submitted for filing must be typewritten, printed, or legibly handwritten on letter size paper.
-The pages shall be unfolded and shall be bound at the top and numbered at the bottom, without manuscript cover.
-The margin at the top of each page shall not be less than one and one-quarter inches.
-Typewritten documents should be double spaced or one and one-half spaced.
-Mechanically reproduced copies which bear an original signature will be accepted by the court as originals. - (b) Identification of Documents.
-All papers submitted for filing shall follow the heading format set out in the Appendix of Forms, Fed.R.Civ.P., and papers submitted subsequent to the original complaint shall bear the case number. - (c) Telephone Numbers and Addresses.
-Parties or attorneys signing papers submitted for filing must state their telephone numbers, as well as their addresses, and the N.C.
-State Bar number of attorneys who are admitted to practice before this court. - (d) Exhibits to Pleadings or Papers.
+- (c) Identification of Documents.
+All papers submitted for filing shall follow the heading format set out in the Appendix of Forms, Fed.R.Civ.P. - (d) Telephone Numbers and Addresses.
+Parties or attorneys signing papers submitted for filing must state their telephone numbers, mailing addresses, e-mail addresses and the N.C.
+State Bar number of attorneys who are admitted to practice before this court. - (e) Exhibits to Pleadings or Papers.
 Bulky or voluminous materials should not be submitted for filing with a pleading or paper, or incorporated by reference therein, unless such materials are essential.
-The court may order any pleading or paper stricken if filed in violation of this rule. - (e) Civil Rights Action by Prisoners, 42 U.S.C. § 1983.
-All pro se complaints filed by state prisoners seeking relief under 42 U.S.C § 1983 shall be filed with the clerk in compliance with the instructions of the clerk and on appropriate forms which are available without charge in the clerk's office.
+The court may order any pleading or paper stricken if filed in violation of this rule.

+(f) Civil Rights Actions by Prisoners, 42 U.S.C. §§ 1983.
+All pro se complaints filed by state prisoners seeking relief under 42 U.S.C. §§ 1983 shall be filed with the clerk in compliance with the instructions of the clerk and on appropriate forms which are available without charge in the clerk's office.
 In each action, an original and one copy of the complaint for the court and one copy of the complaint for each defendant must be provided by the plaintiff.